young-vykq/MEXC_FUTURE_BYPASS_public/README.md

-# MEXC Futures Trading Bot
+# MEXC Futures Trading Code

-This repository provides basic information about **MEXC Futures Trading Bot**, a private project for automating trading on MEXC Futures.
+This repository provides basic information about **MEXC Futures Trading Code**, a private project for automating trading on MEXC Futures.

 Full access to the project includes source code, detailed documentation, setup and usage instructions, and a complete list of supported features.
 The repository also contains a demo code file provided by MEXC support, adapted for working with the unavailable official API.